Striving to be seen: Black Girl Gamers on Twitch

 "We just want to make sure that we're heard."

 Lopez works on BGG in her free time, when she's not at her full-time job.
-She spends her time building relationships with like-minded partners, seeking funding, starting conversations and playing games, of course.
+She spends her time building relationships with like-minded partners, seeking funding, starting conversations and playing games of course.
 BGG is a passion project and a chance to shift the video game industry toward inclusion, away from homogenization.

 "In terms of black women specifically, we do feel like we're always left out or we're always a trope or a stereotype when it comes to characters," Lopez said.
 "We just want to make sure that we're heard, our voices.
-We also play the games and we do have input into what happens.
+We also play the games, and we do have input into what happens.
 People hit up developers for any which reason they have an issue with a game.
 Why can't we talk about why you haven't included us from the get-go?"

-BGG recently launched a store and Lopez was featured in a video campaign from UK retailer GAME in April.
+BGG recently launched a store, and Lopez was featured in a video campaign from UK retailer GAME in April.
 The group is growing, as is its reach.

 "I would like Black Girl Gamers to be a hub for gaming from the nuanced cultural perspective," Lopez said.
 "Obviously BGG is for black girl gamers, but also talking about different cultures. ...
-I really see that being a hub for multiple different perspectives, perspectives on tech, perspectives on gaming, perspectives on events, on new games, old games, nostalgia, cosplaying, all these things.
+I really see that being a hub for multiple different perspectives: perspectives on tech, perspectives on gaming, perspectives on events, on new games, old games, nostalgia, cosplaying, all these things.
 Being an alternative person, I think, will be the coverage."

-That final goal should hold true, at least until non-white, non-male people aren't seen as the "alternative" in the video game industry any longer.
+That final goal should hold true, at least until nonwhite, non-male people aren't seen as the "alternative" in the video game industry any longer.